autismuk/Font-Manager/README.md

 Font-Manager
 ============
 Bitmap Font Manager for Corona / Lua - provides font management, bitmap string management, animation and special effects.

+This is v2.
+It has been completely re-engineered from v1, though it is pretty much the same (see end).
+It is a much more robust and coherent design than v1 which suffered a bit from being the first serious lump of Corona code I have written.

 Allows the use of GlyphDesigner fonts - can be done either using an OOP style - e.g. BitmapString:new(), or using a display.newBitmapText() method which is fairly close to display.newText (these strings are multiline)

 The main differences are that

-(i) assigning x,y,xScale,anchorY etc. won't work.
+(i) assigning text,anchorX,anchorY etc. won't work.
 The methods have similar functionality though, anchors, scales, positioning should work the same.

-(ii) the value returned vis display.newBitmapText() ISN'T A DISPLAY OBJECT - it's a lua table.
-You can access its 'display object' using a getView() method.
+You can use the show() method which will copy text, anchorX and anchorY into the objec.

+(ii) the display object is a display object (a group) but it is also a mixin (decorated with the bitmap functionality) so it cannot be directly used as a prototype.
+The best way to create a new prototype object is to create a bitmap string and decorate it.

 So for example, you can write code like:

 	local str4 = display.newBitmapText("Hello World !",160,240,"retrofont",40)

-	transition.to(str4:getView(), { time = 1000, xScale = 2,yScale = 2})
+	transition.to(str4, { time = 1000, xScale = 2,yScale = 2})

-notice the str4:getView() ^^
+notice the str4:getView() has been removed.
+However, it does still work - it is a dummy now.

 You can also create strings like this.